-Each person is interesting to me but it is W.S.
-Van Dyke, the man at the back on the right with the greying hair and wry smile, whose story has the most tragic ending.
+Each is interesting to me, but it is W.S.
+Van Dyke, the man at the back with the greying hair and wry smile, whose story has such a terribly sad ending.
 As the only director amongst this glamorous crowd, W.S.
-Van Dyke is also the only person looking directly at the camera and without a hint of pretense.
-Of course, everyone else in this photo makes their living in front of the camera, so naturally each looks like they are posing with Louella Parson’s famous gossip column in mind.
+Van Dyke is also the only person looking directly at the camera, and without a hint of pretense.
+Of course, everyone else in this photo makes their living in front of the camera, so naturally each is power-posing with Louella Parson’s famous gossip column in mind.

 Four months before this party, Powell had missed out on the Academy Award for Best Actor for The Thin Man, starring opposite Myrna Loy (with whom he made over a dozen films).
-On the other side of this photo, Frank Morgan had also been nominated for his role in The Affairs of Cellini.
+On the opposite end of this photo, Frank Morgan had also been nominated for his role in The Affairs of Cellini.
 Both Powell and Morgan lost to Clark Gable and his lead role in It Happened One Night.
-The year after this photo was taken would be just as busy for Powell; he and Loy starred in The Great Ziegfield, which won Best Picture for MGM and Powell would be nominated for Best Actor a second time for My Man Godfrey.
+The year after this photo was taken would be just as busy for Powell; he and Loy starred in The Great Ziegfield, which won Best Picture for MGM.
+Powell would be nominated for Best Actor a second time for My Man Godfrey.

 Two Mexican-born sisters, actresses Renee and Raquel Torres strike perfect poses on either side of my glamorous grandmother, Mitzi Cummings who is wearing that sensational white hat.
 In fact, the sisters were half German, half Mexican and their birth name was Osterman.
 There were many beautiful women in Hollywood but evidently their foreign allure drove men crazy.
 Raquel reportedly said no to a $2 million marriage offer from a Polynesian prince and the year before this photo was taken had cancelled her wedding to film producer Charlie Feldman.

 In her column on the 5th of February 1934, Louella Parsons laid bare what everyone in Tinseltown was thinking: